kevinconway/sqlite-cdc/README.md

 It's important to note that the version is associated with the client and not the database file.
 It is possible to have both old and new clients operating on the same database file.

+### Clients With Version Less Than 3.38.0

+Any clients older than 3.38.0 must be compiled with JSON support enabled.
+This is enabled by default on 3.38.0 and newer clients.

 ## Why Not Use The Session API?